Whether you’re already an enthusiast, or totally new to electric scooters, the right one can make your commute downright fun.

 The best electric scooter for commuting depends on budget, of course, as well as the length, terrain, and weather of your typical commute.
 Choose right, and you’ll enjoy years of fun, quick, low-stress travel.

-For my money, the best scooter will have ample battery capacity, large pneumatic tires, excellent braking, and good weather resistance at a cost-effective price.
+For my money, the best scooter will have ample battery capacity, large pneumatic tires, excellent braking, and good weather resistance at a mid-range price.
+No unnecessarily expensive frills, but a clear step up from bargain-basement sketchiness.

 Electric scooter essentials